ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

     # {{ macaddress | ansible.netcommon.hwaddr('cisco') }}
     1a2b.3c4d.5e6f

-The supported formats result in the following conversions for the ``1a:2b:3c:4d:5e:6f`` MAC address
+The supported formats result in the following conversions for the ``1a:2b:3c:4d:5e:6f`` MAC address:

 .. code-block:: yaml+jinja